Skip to main content

 The days may be dark, and the air chillingly cold in winter, but for the Viennese that by no means signifies time spent exclusively indoors.
 Even after the Christmas markets and accompanying lights have all been packed away, winter fun is still out there for those brave enough to spend the season out in the cold.

-Wiener Eistraum – January to March 2025
+Wiener Eistraum – January to March 2026

 Vienna’s Ice Dream is Europe’s largest man-made ice construction.
 Covering an area of over 80,000 square feet, spread over ice-skating rinks, curling lanes and special areas for children, this is Vienna’s way of fighting the winter blues and making the most of the winter chill.
 Located at the Rathausplatz, it’s hard to miss, and hard to resist.

-Ice skating – various locations, November 2024 to March 2025
+Ice skating – various locations, November 2025 to March 2026

 As winter descends, ice skating rinks pop up all over Vienna like winter daisies.
 For experienced skaters, the best place to go is Wiener Eislaufverein.
 This expansive ice skating rink is open daily from 9 AM to 8 PM until April 2025.
 You can rent ice skates for just a couple of Euros and enjoy the timeless joy of gliding across the ice with your family.

 Whether you prefer to get out for that crisp winter air or to stay warm indoors, we at Insight Cities have the tour for you!
-Walk around the city with our Vienna Introduction and City of Music tours, or explore a museum like Schonbrunn or Belvedere with an expert guide.
+Walk around the city with our Vienna Introduction and City of Music tours, or explore a museum like Schönbrunn or Belvedere with an expert guide.
 Whatever your preference, we can make the perfect tour happen for you.
 Contact us today to set up your next tour in Vienna!